awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create-cfn.md

 **To add parameters and create a webhook in your template**

 We strongly recommend that you use AWS Secrets Manager to store your credentials\.
 If you use Secrets Manager, you must have already configured and stored your secret parameters in Secrets Manager\.
+This example uses dynamic references to AWS Secrets Manager for the GitHub credentials for your webhook\.
 For more information, see [ Using Dynamic References to Specify Template Values](https://alpha-docs-aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.
 **Important**
 When passing secret parameters, do not enter the value directly into the template\.
-The value is rendered as plain text and is readable\.
-For security purposes, do not use plain text in your CloudFormation template to store your credentials\.
+The value is rendered as plaintext and is therefore readable\.
+For security reasons, do not use plaintext in your AWS CloudFormation template to store your credentials\.

 When you use the CLI or AWS CloudFormation to create a pipeline and add a webhook, you must disable periodic checks\.
 **Note**